mideind/GreynirEngine/doc/simpletree.rst

         For each terminal in the tree, this property returns all grammatical variants (features) of the word that matched the terminal.
-If you only need the variants that were actually specified in the Reynir grammar, use the :py:attr:`SimpleTree.flat` property instead.
+If you only need the variants that were actually specified in the Greynir grammar, use the :py:attr:`SimpleTree.flat` property instead.

         Example::

             from reynir import Reynir
-            r = Reynir()
+            g = Greynir()
-            s = r.parse_single("Jón greiddi bænum 10 milljónir króna.")
+            s = g.parse_single("Jón greiddi bænum 10 milljónir króna.")
             print(s.tree.flat_with_all_variants)

         Output (line breaks inserted)::